jembi/openhim-core-js/config/config.md

   "reports": {
     // To enable daily and weekly reporting "enableReports": true,
-    //To configure the timezone to be used for the Openhim daily and weekly reports "utcOffset": null
+    // To configure the timezone to be used for the Openhim daily and weekly reports.
+Defaults to server's time. "+0200" for example is the South African timezone.
+    "utcOffset": null
   },
   "events": {